wazedxwxx/IBTFO/README.md

 All new contributions must be made underthe MIT license.

 ## Credits
-The code has been developed developed by [Science and Technology on Scramjet Laboratory](https://english.nudt.edu.cn).
+The code has been developed by [Science and Technology on Scramjet Laboratory](https://english.nudt.edu.cn).